• Skip to main content

 Warm Raspberry Jam in a glass container to finish cooling before adding a lid and placing it into the refrigerator.

-I make this jam a little thinner than store-bought preservers so that the knife can create nice swirls in my cheesecake.
+I make this jam a little thinner than store-bought preservers so that the knife could create nice swirls in my Raspberry Swirl Cheesecake Bites.
 But it also works well when spreading onto toast or a toasted bagel.

 Ingredients for making raspberry jam.